Lake freighter: Notable vessels

-Also of note is the steamer Edward L. Ryerson, widely known for her artistic design and being the only remaining straight-decked (without self unloading machinery) freighter still in active service on the US side of the Great Lakes (the only other US straight decker still listed is John Sherwin, has not sailed since 1981 and is currently docked in Detour, Michigan after conversion to a self-unloader and repowering was halted in November 2008).
-In the summer of 2006, Edward L. Ryerson was fitted out and put into service following a long-term lay-up that began in 1998.
-Edward L. Ryerson was often used as a museum boat for tours.
-She was put back into service because of a lack of reliable hulls on the lakes, and a need for more tonnage.
-(The Canadian fleet retains a number of active straight-deckers for use in transporting grain, which is not well suited for self-unloading equipment.
-Most US grain is currently transported by rail.)
+Also of note is the steamer Edward L. Ryerson, widely known for her artistic design and being the only remaining straight-decker still in active service on the US side of the Great Lakes.
+In mid 2006, Edward L. Ryerson was fitted out and put into service following a long-term lay-up that began in 1998.
+Edward L. Ryerson has been in long-term layup since 2009.